-We are substantially dependent on the success of SUSTOL® and CINVANTI®, and if either SUSTOL or CINVANTI do not attain market acceptance by healthcare professionals and patients, our business and results of operations will suffer.
+We are substantially dependent on the success of SUSTOL and CINVANTI, and if either SUSTOL or CINVANTI do not attain market acceptance by healthcare professionals and patients, our business and results of operations will suffer.

-The success of our business is substantially dependent on our ability to commercialize our approved products, SUSTOL® (granisetron) extended-release injection ("SUSTOL") and CINVANTI® (aprepitant) injectable emulsion ("CINVANTI").
+The success of our business is substantially dependent on our ability to commercialize our approved products, SUSTOL and CINVANTI.
 Although members of our management team have prior experience launching new drugs, SUSTOL and CINVANTI are the first two products that we have launched.